abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/spark-gluten-velox/benchmarking.md

 ## Run TPC-DS Benchmark on Spark (Gluten + Velox)

-This guide demonstrates a **stable and production-ready benchmarking approach** using Parquet format.
-It avoids schema issues and failures commonly seen with Spark SQL Perf

-In this guide, you will:
+This guide walks through running a **stable TPC-DS benchmark (10GB)** on Spark with Gluten + Velox.

+You will:

-- Generate a TPC-DS dataset (10GB)
+- Generate dataset
-- Store data in HDFS
+- Upload to HDFS
-- Convert CSV → Parquet (optimized format)
+- Convert to Parquet
-- Register tables in Spark
-- Execute analytical SQL queries
+- Run SQL queries
 - Measure performance

 ## Why This Approach?